noteflakes-music/lyp/README.md

 #(if (not (defined? 'mypack:init))(lyp:load "scm/init.scm"))
 ```

-Loading scheme files that way is a better technique than adding directorys to `%load-path`, because this way one avoids possible name clashes, which may lead to unexpected behavior.
+Loading scheme files that way is a better technique than adding directories to `%load-path`, because this way one avoids possible name clashes, which may lead to unexpected behavior.

 ### Conditional includes